 This template has a minimal design that smoothly adapts to different screen sizes.
 It also has the option to choose any custom date range you want between the two months.
-You can also select longer but need to move between months with the back and forth navigation.
+You can also select longer but must move between months with the back-and-forth navigation.

 Don’t want to use another boring calendar on your web project?
 No problem, pick Calendar V05.
 This creative approach to showcasing dates has a neat grid layout.

 The year is in the first column, month in the second and day in the third.
-The middle is always the current date, which is highlighted with a tad more brightness than the purple color scheme.
-This one will do the trick if you want to add a widget that displays today’s date.
+The middle is always the current date, highlighted with a tad more brightness than the purple color scheme.
+This one will do the trick if you add a widget displaying today’s date.

 Calendar V07 is another free Bootstrap calendar with a more creative approach.
 It has a split layout where one section displays the current date on an image background and the other is a full month’s display of days.